-- Lightweight All Season Pest Control A fabric like Summerweight Weight Fabric for Pest Control is thick enough to prevent easy tearing, but light enough to prevent overheating.
+- Lightweight all-season pest control: A fabric like Summerweight Weight Fabric for Pest Control is thick enough to prevent easy tearing but light enough to prevent overheating.
 It's nice for use over problem crops like cabbage and potatoes.
-Can also be used over tough crops, like eggplant, that need insect pollination, once the fruits have been formed.
+It can also be used over tough crops, like eggplant, that needs insect pollination, once the fruits have been formed.
 It is listed as letting 85 percent of sunlight through to your plants and providing frost protection down to 28 F.

-- Frost protection season extender: A slightly heavier cover, like the All-Purpose Garden Fabric, with better tear-resistance.
+- Frost protection season extender: A slightly heavier cover, like the All-Purpose Garden Fabric, has better tear-resistance.
 Since it only lets in 70 percent of sunlight and traps more heat, this weight is best used as a season extender, rather than all-season pest control.
 Also protects against frost down to 28 degrees F.

 - Heavy-duty insulation: The word quilt should give it away here.
 We’re talking about keeping your plants insulted from early and late frosts, as well as in high wind areas.
 At 1.25 oz., the GardenQuilt is on the heavy side of row covers.
 Light transmission is 60 percent and frost protection is listed as down to 24 degrees F. This weight fabric makes a nice substitute for a cold frame, to harden off tender plants in spring and to keep greens growing a little longer in the fall.